luzinbar/DSPS-assignment1/README.txt

 == ReceiveMissionsManager ==
 1. The ReceiveMissionsManager takes care of the creation of new workers if needed with the formula: numOfNotProcessedMission divide by n, rounding up, and then subtracting the number of active workers (already running).
 It also checks that there are no more than 15 workers in total.
-2. If needed, the ReceiveMissionsManager creates new workers – new EC2 instances, provides them the user data containing the credentials for AWS services, JDK to download, the path to the jar, etc.
+2. If needed, the ReceiveMissionsManager creates new workers â€“ new EC2 instances, provides them the user data containing the credentials for AWS services, JDK to download, the path to the jar, etc.
-3. After the ReceiveMissionsManager is finished with the workers for that iteration, it looks for messages from workers in workers2managerQ.
+3. After the ReceiveMissionsManager is finished with the workers for that iteration, it looks for messages from workers in workers2managerQ.Â
 4. If new messages have arrived, it will read the messages and send them to the relevant app handler.
 After taking care of the message, it deletes it.